Skip to Content

 What Is Premises Liability?

-Examples of premises liability can include:
+Examples of premises liability incidents include:

 • Dog bites

-• Slip and falls
+• Slip and fall injuries

 • Swimming pool accidents